anonaddy/anonaddy/SELF-HOSTING.md

 AAAA * <Your-IPv4-address>
 ```

-If you want to just use the example.com domain and not bother with subdomains then you can skip the wildcard MX, A, AAAA records above (you will still need to add one for unsubscribe.example.com though to handle deactivating aliases).
+If you want to just use the example.com domain and not bother with subdomains then you can skip the wildcard MX, A, AAAA records above (you will still need to add MX and A/AAAA for unsubscribe.example.com though to handle deactivating aliases).

 Next we will add an explicit A record for the hostname `mail.example.com` and for where the web app will be located `app.example.com`